Core Idea

 Structural Characteristics define how the codebase and development process work:

-- Include testability (ability to verify behavior) and deployability (frequency and ease of releasing changes)
+- Modularity (separating concerns cleanly), maintainability (ease of changing code), testability (ability to verify behavior), deployability (frequency and ease of releasing changes)

 - Typically invisible to end users but crucial for development velocity and long-term sustainability